odespesse/custom-cron/README.md

 	--email_only_on_fail
 		do not send an email if the script to execute ended successfully

+    --script_to_execute_timeout
+        timeout in seconds for the script to execute

+	--script_args
+		arguments for the script to execute

 	script_to_execute
 		the script to execute

-	--script_args
-		arguments for the script to execute

 ## Usage